Socotra: The Hidden Land: Plot

-Socotra: The Hidden Land is the story of a lost land where its people's beliefs and lifestyles remained unchanged for centuries, separate from the rest of the world.
-To move through its coastal areas and unique landscapes is to cross a frontier in time, on an amazing journey that can be made only once, as the experience the next time will be quite different.
-The film.reveals the beauty and the striking strangeness of the island while showing the physical reality of Socotra and how it has shaped the islanders' lives over the centuries.
+Socotra: The Hidden Land revolves around the inhabitants of an island whose beliefs and lifestyles remained unchanged for centuries, separate from the rest of the world.
+The film depicts the natural beauty of the island and how it appears to exist outside of time, having not been touched by modern society.
+The film reveals the beauty and the strangeness of the island while showing the physical reality of Socotra and how it has shaped the islanders' lives over the centuries.

-The inhabitants have always lived virtually isolated from modern society, and have subsisted with very few resources, but they have great spiritual and cultural wealth.
-The documentary is a reflection of the life and customs of this isolated society, told by some of the most remarkable characters on the island, who use their own words, and their own traditional tales, beliefs and ways of life, to tell us about their spirit, their future and their daily struggle to preserve their traditions in the face of globalization.
+The documentary presents a portrait of life and customs within an isolated community.
+Through firsthand accounts and traditional narratives shared by its residents, the film explores the challenges and endeavors of preserving cultural heritage amidst the pressures of globalization.

 Production company

 Kilogram Box is a film production company based in Barcelona, Spain.
 Since its inception, the company has demonstrated its commitment to innovative ideas, financial independence and artistic and ethical integrity.

 Kilogram Box has collaborated on publicity for brands such as Ikea, Freixenet, President and Tampax, and on branding and identity design for the Basilica of the Sagrada Familia, Danone, Sanofi and the NGO Observatori DESC.

-Through film, Kilogram Box seeks to show the rich cultural heritage of the planet, and with many unique communities at risk or on the brink of extinction.
+Through film, Kilogram Box seeks to show the rich cultural heritage of the planet and the many unique communities at risk or on the brink of extinction.
 The studio collaborates with these endangered communities, giving them global visibility and the opportunity to explain their lives and the difficulties they face in their own words.